jonasgeiler/3d-soft-engine-lua/README.md

 ## Requirements

-- LuaJIT 2.1 or Lua 5.1 (newer Lua versions might work but not tested)
+- LuaJIT 2.1 (recommended) or Lua 5.1 (newer Lua versions might work but not tested)
 - [LuaRocks](https://luarocks.org/)

 ## How to try